Apr 8, 2022 8:13 AM

 - In the hosted zones you can find hosted zone details and the list of records.(click on Create record )

 - Fill up the necessary fields.

-To run these commands, first install the Cloud66 toolbelt in your machine by running
+To run these commands, first, install the Cloud66 toolbelt on your machine by running

 curl -sSL https://s3.amazonaws.com/downloads.cloud66.com/cx_installation/cx_install.sh | bash